 Restart Thonny

-In Tool->Options select interpreter.
+In Tools->Options select interpreter.

-Visual studio code is a better programming editor than Thonny but it needs more resources and takes longer to start.
-Usually the binaries are available at Microsoft: https://code.visualstudio.com/#alt-downloads however for the Raspberry Pi you will need to use an other approach:
+Visual studio code is a better programming editor than Thonny, but it needs more resources and takes longer to start.
+Usually, the binaries are available at Microsoft: https://code.visualstudio.com/#alt-downloads however for the Raspberry Pi you will need to use another approach:

 sudo apt install code